 Six features define a rehabilitation service team (here):

 - shared commitment, a psychological attachment to the team;

-- shared team identity, the understanding of and meaning given to the team by other (external) healthcare professionals (and, presumably, the public and people in other organisations)
+- shared team identity, the understanding of and meaning given to the group by other (external) healthcare professionals (and, presumably, the public and people in other organisations)

 - shared and explicit team goals, giving the team a clear purpose

-- agreed roles and responsibilities, delineating the unique and the shared areas of authority within the team
+- agreed roles and responsibilities, delineating the unique and shared areas of authority within the team

 - interdependence between team members, both when making decisions and when undertaking actions